fabbrimatteo/AiC-Dataset/README.md

 ## Citation

-This dataset was introduced in the paper "Can Adversarial Networks Hallucinate Occluded People With a Plausible Aspect?".
+This dataset was introduced in the paper "Can Adversarial Networks Hallucinate Occluded People With a Plausible Aspect?"(link TODO).
 We believe in open research and we are happy if you find this data useful.
-If you use it, please cite our works [work](TODO).
+If you use it, please cite our works.

 ```latex
 @inproceedings{TODO,